Past and Current Connected PhD Recipients

 Moriah King collaborated with Growing Places, a nonprofit group based in Leominster, MA that focuses on improving access to healthy and environmentally sustainable food for residents in food insecure regions of North Central Massachusetts.
-King conducted a visual ethnography for the organization to document local farm practices by working alongside small-scale farmers in the towns of Westminster, MA and Ashburnham, MA.
-The products of this collaboration with both Growing Places and the farmers themselves were two short videos narrating the relationship between place, food infrastructure, and community.
+King conducted a visual ethnography for the organization to document local farm practices by working alongside small-scale farmers in the towns of Westminster and Ashburnham, Massachusetts.
+The products of this collaboration with both Growing Places and the farmers themselves were two short videos narrating the relationship between place, food infrastructure and community.
 As Growing Places expands its digital presence and increases its collaboration with local farmers in North Central Massachusetts, this highly useful information will enable it to best adapt its practices to local goals and needs.

 Moriah King (2022)

-Moriah King used this grant to support her work with the Urban Farming Institute (Mattapan, MA).
+Moriah King used this grant to support her work with the Urban Farming Institute (Mattapan, Massachusetts).
 She applied multimodal and visual ethnography to create a public history of the urban farming community.
 This project allowed Moriah to continue gaining practical experience in applied anthropology by collaborating with the Urban Farming Institute to answer community-driven questions.

 Arantxa Ortiz (2021)